tobegit3hub/simple_tensorflow_serving/README.md

 ## How It Works

 1. `simple_tensorflow_serving` starts the HTTP server with `flask` application.
-2. Load the TensorFlow models with `tf.saved_model.loader` Python APIs.
+2. Load the TensorFlow models with `tf.saved_model.loader` Python API.
-3. Construct the feed_dict data from the JSON body of the request
+3. Construct the feed_dict data from the JSON body of the request.
-4. Use the TensorFlow Python API to `sess.run()` with feed_dict data
+4. Use the TensorFlow Python API to `sess.run()` with feed_dict data.
-5. For multiple versions supported, it has independent thread to load models
+5. For multiple versions supported, it has independent thread to load models.

 ![](./images/architecture.jpeg)